arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## Guide
 Building on our existing content source, we will apply a filter to the payload to retrieve only the necessary fields.
 You can add or remove fields that you would like to preview

-1. Add a `filters` directory in the `content` folder if it doesn't already existd.
+1. Add a `filters` directory in the `content` folder if it doesn't already exist.

 2. Add a new file named `story-card.js` that exports a filter following the expected [query format](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/content-filtering.md)